 When is Google Fiber launching?

 As mentioned, Google Fiber was originally announced in February 2010.
 However, the service was first beta tested in August 2011, in a residential suburb outside of Stanford University in California.
-The first city to be selected for the service was Kansas City, Kansas, where Google Fiber debuted in July 2012.
-In April 2013, Austin, Texas and Provo, Utah were announced as the next Google Fiber cities.
+The first city to be selected for the service was Kansas City, KS, where Google Fiber debuted in July 2012.
+In April 2013, Austin, TX and Provo, UT were announced as the next Google Fiber cities.